Celebrating Eleven Years Online...!

 Alternate Interior

-For the Greatheart 48 I have often envisioned a simple change to the interior that would not disturb the configuration of the cabins or structure, but would provide a much more spacious dining area, located below...
-Given my own 'druthers, I would do more or less as follows:
+I have worked out an alternate interior that would not disturb the configuration of the cabins or structure, but which would provide a more spacious dining area located below, and would provide the option of having a second equal stateroom aft.
+It would be more or less as follows:

-1. In the pilot house, eliminate the settee and CL table aft.
+- In the pilot house, eliminate the settee and table

-2. Introduce a fixed forward facing seat to port and stb'd for piloting and observing, just aft of the exit doors.
+- Introduce twin forward facing seats to port and stb'd for piloting and observing, just aft of the exit doors.

 Design Summary